informalsystems/audits/ddc-process.md

 ### Procedure

 This phase happens when individual audit groups have gathered enough understanding and knowledge of their respective subsystem units.
 We assume that this has helped already to discover certain findings or bugs for each unit.
 This phase happens in intensive discussions either of the whole audit team, or of certain combinations of audit groups whose units actively interact with each other.
 Each audit group is supposed to present their model and findings; while others strive to internalize the presented knowledge and to challenge the presentation from their own point of view.
 It is anticipated that the subsystem units models will be refined as a result of the discussion.
 The main goal of the discussions is to obtain a coherent subsystem model, composed from subsystem units models in a modular way.
 Ideally, this model will  then be used to derive other artifacts, such as tests/test drivers/fuzzers; but it's possible that this activity is left either for another sprint or to the system audit group.

+### Example: ICS-20 Audit

+No consolidation phase was performed for the ICS-20 audit within the first audit sprint; as a result the knowledge is still fragmented between the audit team members.